 Recently, Home Grown Club was proud to welcome award-winning entrepreneur, chef, dragon slayer and musician Levi Roots.
-Levi spoke to Home Grown ambassador Daniel Priestley, taking guests down memory lane discussing his whirlwind career and life.
+Don’t worry if you missed it, his incredible story is now live on our Home Grown Rockstars podcast series.
+Subscribe now to listen to Home Grown ambassador Daniel Priestley in conversation with Levi Roots, discussing his whirlwind career and life.

 Levi kicked things off in true Levi style with his iconic jingle “reggae reggae sauce”.
 He went onto talk about how it was his love for music, food and Shakespeare which steered him through his life, moving him closer to building his Carribean food empire.